Hasodikis/GA-B75M-D3V-Hackintosh-OpenCore-Monterey/README.md

 # PROBLEMS SO FAR
 1. When loading OpenCore I get one ACPI error:
 00:000 00:000 OC: Failed to drop ACPI 54445353 0074734930757043 0 (0) - Not Found
+(SOLVED)

 2. I am having restart and sleep issues.
 a.
 Computer fails to wake from sleep.
 b.
-When restarting it show that the computer shut down due to an error.
+When restarting or booting after shutdown it shows that the computer shut down due to an error.

-3. If when loging in the selected default sound output is headphones, then go in config.plist->DeviceProperties-> Add-> PciRoot(0x0)/Pci(0x1b,0x0) and change layout-id from 0B000000 to 05000000
+3. If when loging in the selected default sound output is headphones, then go in config.plist->DeviceProperties-> Add-> PciRoot(0x0)/Pci(0x1b,0x0) and change layout-id from 0B000000 to 05000000  (SOLVED)